 “Most investors can feel China’s central bank hasn’t actually added much funds into the market,” Jingyi Li, an analyst at Harding Loevner LP, which manages about $19 billion in global asset including emerging market equities, said by phone from Bridgewater, New Jersey yesterday.
 “The Fed’s QE3 won’t help the Chinese economy a lot.
 Amid the overall weak market sentiment, we have to spot companies with strong fundamentals that don’t rely on the government’s stimulus.”

-The iShares FTSE China 25 Index Fund (FXI), the biggest Chinese exchange-traded fund in the U.S., retreated 1.3 percent yesterday from a one-month high to $34.74.
+The iShares FTSE China 25 Index Fund (FXI:US), the biggest Chinese exchange-traded fund in the U.S., retreated 1.3 percent yesterday from a one-month high to $34.74.
 The Standard & Poor’s 500 Index (SPX) dipped 0.3 percent to 1,461.19 as European finance chiefs deadlocked at debt-crisis talks and manufacturing in the New York area shrank more than forecast.

 China isn’t likely to step up policy loosening until unemployment worsens, Industrial Securities analysts Wu Feng said in a report yesterday.
 Investors should sell cyclical stocks that have had “quick” rallies, he wrote.

 Youku, a video website operator which completed its merger with Tudou Holdings Inc. on Aug.
 23, plunged 10 percent yesterday, the most since July 17, to $18.76.
 It had gained 21 percent in a four-day increase.

 Some projects started by Tudou prior to the merger still need to be approved by Youku’s management, sparking internal conflicts, the Shanghai-based IT Times reported yesterday, citing an unnamed company employee.